-The Helping Up Podcast is all about addiction, recovery, and grace.
-We tell stories and share conversations from around the campus of Helping Up Mission, a Christian addiction recovery program for men in Baltimore, MD.
+A Shot of Hope is all about addiction, recovery, and grace.
+We share recovery stories from around the campus of Helping Up Mission in Baltimore, Maryland.
+Subscribe via Apple Podcasts, Google Play, Spotify, and more

 Yasin Abdul Adi was born in Detroit, MI but, while still young, his family moved to Knoxville, TN – the places he considers his “hometown” today.
 Yasin says he always felt a God-connection and tried many things to deepen it – including 25 years practicing Islam.
 Here’s his story.